joelwk/content-unaware-segmentation/pipeline/README.md

 outputs: str: directory of final evaluation output
 completedatasets: str: directory of final segmentation output
 audio_threshold: float:  threshold for audio classification
-display_image_audio_evals: bool: if True, then the image and audio evaluation will be displayed, if False, then the image and audio evaluation will not be displayed
 ```

 ## Documentation and Examples